-today than was previously the case for Oslo's residents.
-The number of available charging points per vehicle have dropped from one charger challenge for Oslo and Norway will therefore be to maintain the charging infrastructure network at the scale required for the electric vehicle market. associations to target streets in which electric vehicles are present.
-With the substations that can be used to install new charging stations.
+on the road, finding a charging station is proving more complicated today than was previously the case for Oslo's residents.
+The number of available charging points per vehicle have dropped from one charger per four cars in 2008, to one charger per ten cars134 in 2018.
+The challenge for Oslo and Norway will therefore be to maintain the charging infrastructure network at the scale required for the electric vehicle market.
+To do so, the capital is working with private companies and drivers' associations to target streets in which electric vehicles are present.
+With the support of electricity distribution companies, Oslo has identified the substations that can be used to install new charging stations.
 These efforts remain insufficient, however, in view of the considerable rise in the number of electric vehicles.
-The City is therefore planning to make major investments to extend its electricity network and continue to deploy new
+The City is therefore planning to make major investments to extend its electricity network and continue to deploy new charging stations.

 For Norway, this incentive-based tax system is not intended to be long-term but rather to bring about the optimal conditions to support the development of the electric vehicle market.
-As the share of electric vehicles in the car fleet increases, the question of revising this incentive system is raised.
+As the share of electric vehicles in the car fleet increases, the question of revising this incentive

-Norway is considering its options, while bearing in mind the example of Denmark: the electric vehicle market of its Scandinavian neighbour collapsed in 2015 when Denmark replaced electric vehicle tax exemption with a 20% purchase tax.
+Denmark: the electric vehicle market of its Scandinavian neighbour exemption with a 20% purchase tax135.
 The Danish example illustrates the fragile nature of electric vehicle market development.
-Rather than focusing on the mechanisms to be implemented, the issue of this system's long-term development is essential.
+Rather than system's long-term development is essential.